PPC Management Checklist – Excel Formatted

 • Create a new ad group or campaign

 • It’s not a bad thing to have a single keyword in an ad group that’s converting well.
 There will be instances when we pause all the other keywords, put them in another campaign or ad group and let our keyword shine.
-When you have a keyword hog like Kobe Bryant or Michael Jordan, sometimes it’s best to move out of the way and let the superstar do their thing!
+When you have a ball hog like Kobe Bryant or Michael Jordan, sometimes it’s best to move out of the way and let the superstar do their thing!

 Increase/Decrease in Conversions